Sue Perry

 About Sue Perry

-Sue owns and runs Two Nine O Five Pain Relief Clinic, using her eigheen years of experience in a range of therapies to deliver a tailored service for her clients.
-She specialises in advanced clinical soft tissue therapy which includes myofascial release, visceral and neural manipulation and cranio sacral therapy.
+Sue owns and runs 29/05 Holistic Pain Relief Clinic, using her twenty years of experience in a range of therapies to deliver a tailored service for her clients.

 Sue's training includes the Upledger Institute and continuous training with the Barral Institute for Visceral Studies.
 She constantly updates her skills and travels widely to attend conferences and cutting-edge workshops.